jcarmfran/jcarmfran.github.io/_posts/2024-04-20-Leveraging_Deep_Learning_for_Pneumonia_Detection.md

 With initial research completed, the next step was to implement our approach into a web application.
 The goal of the app is provide a user-friendly interface where individuals can upload chest X-ray images and receive an immediate analysis indicating potential signs of pneumonia.

 **Modularization**

 In our initial approach, we developed the prototype within a Jupyter notebook, which allowed for an interactive exploration and iterative refinement of our machine learning model.
 Subsequently, we modularized the codebase to ensure a seamless transition into a fully functional cloud-based web application, catering to scalable, real-world deployment needs.

 This moduralization can be reviewed by visiting [this project's Github repository.](https://github.com/jcarmfran/Pneumonia-Detection).

-If you would like to dive deeper into the methodology used in moduralizing this project, please email me (Francisco Carmona) at jcarmfran@gmail.com.
-Additionally, feel free to discuss your  questions

 **Deployment and Trial**

-The application was deployed to AWS as a web app.
-Github Actions was utilized to help manage our CICD pipeline.
+Utilizing Github Actions to manage our CICD pipeline, the application was deployed to AWS as a web app.
+For more information on how this process took place, and what steps were required, feel free to reference the projects [README.md](https://github.com/jcarmfran/Pneumonia-Detection/blob/main/README.md) file.

 Below shows a local launching of the application and user facing interface.
-For more information on how this process took place, and what steps were required, feel free to reference the projects [README.md](https://github.com/jcarmfran/Pneumonia-Detection/blob/main/README.md) file.

 ![app_gui](../assets/img/pneumonia/app_gui.png)

 The user can upload an x-ray image and have the application assess whether the patient may be suffering from pneumonia.
 In our case, we will upload a non-pneumonia x-ray from our dataset to check on the applications prediction power.

 ![app_gui_predict](../assets/img/pneumonia/app_gui_non-pneu.png)

+As we can see above, the application was able to correctly assess that the patient was not affected by pneumonia.
+Our application is working as expected.

 **Conclusion**